prometheus-eval/K-BrowseComp/README.md

 ## Colab Quickstart

-Run the Colab notebook to evaluate `gpt-5-nano` on a dry-run Ko-BrowseComp sample with only notebook cells.
+Run the Colab notebook to evaluate `gpt-5-nano` on a dry-run K-BrowseComp sample with only notebook cells.
 The notebook downloads the dataset from [prometheus-eval/k-browsecomp](https://huggingface.co/datasets/prometheus-eval/k-browsecomp):